Benign prostatic hyperplasia

 Postvoid Residual Urine

 The postvoid residual urine volume (PVR) test measures the amount of urine left after urination.
 Normally, about 50 mL or less of urine is left; more than 200 mL is a sign of abnormalities.
 Measurements in between require further tests.
-The most common method for measuring PVR is with a catheter, a soft tube that is inserted into the urethra within a few minutes of urination.
+The most common method for measuring PVR is with a bladder scanner.
+This is a type of ultrasound that measures the amount of urine inside the bladder.

 Ruling Out Other Causes of Symptoms